 “You could soak in the early afternoon and then come back after dinner and be immersed in totally different water,” says sales and marketing director Norman Millman.

 Bring your binoculars during the day to spot wildlife like elk, bighorn sheep, bison, bald eagles and the occasional bear or wolf that wander nearby and soak in the 360-degree mountain views.
 At night, the hot springs becomes the most magical place to stargaze.
 No music, alcohol or smoking are allowed and intentionally designed private alcoves in the pools allow you to truly relax and enjoy the natural surroundings.
-Tent and RV camping, including full hookups, are available on site.
 The pools draw guests from all over the world; you never know who you might meet.

-Yellowstone Hot Springs is open Tuesday through Sunday in the summer from 1 p.m. to 9 p.m. and Thursday – Sunday in the winter from 1 p.m. to 9 p.m.
+Yellowstone Hot Springs is open Tuesday through Sunday in the summer from 9 a.m. to 9 p.m. and Wednesday – Sunday in the winter from 9 a.m. to 9 p.m.
+Private rentals are available on Tuesdays in the winter.
 For more information visit yellowstonehotspringsmt.com.